 Transport for NSW is upgrading the Princes Highway between Berry and Bomaderry.
 The $450 million project will improve safety, increase road capacity, improve traffic flow and deliver better and more reliable journeys on this section of the highway.
 The upgrade is scheduled for completion in 2022 and will be the final piece of more than 30 kilometres of highway upgraded between Gerringong and Bomaderry since work started in 2012.

-OCT 2021Final asphalt work on the Princes Highway
+JUN 2022Night work continues on the Princes Highway

 Major work started in September 2018.
 The NSW Government has engaged Downer Seymour Whyte Joint Venture (DSWJV) to build the upgrade.